kriasoft/universal-router/docs/api.md

 ### `resolve(routes, { path, ...context })` ⇒ `any`

-Traverses the list of routes in the order they are defined until it finds the first route that matches provided URL path string and whose action method returns anything other than `undefined`.
+Traverses the list of routes in the order they are defined until it finds the first route that matches provided URL path string and whose action method returns anything other than `null` or `undefined`.

 ```js
 import { resolve } from 'universal-router';